Update on TRTP Construction in Chino Hills and Chino

 - On Cork and Lobelia Drive, SCE crews will implement full street closures during construction working hours.
 This work will take approximately 15 working days per street to complete.
 (Note: at least one street, Cork or Lobelia Drive, will be open at all times).

-- At Chino Hills Parkway and Pipeline Avenue, this work can take up to 30 days at each location.
+- At Pipeline Avenue, this work can take up to 30 days.

 SCE understands that construction may be disruptive to daily activities of residents and area businesses.
 We are committed to minimizing impacts and ensuring safety of the public and project personnel during this work.
 Please visit the “More Information” tab on this web page for valuable information to help keep you safe when around construction areas.